eclipse-glsp/glsp-website-source/content/documentation/modelGeneration/content.md

 After the initial loading of the source model – and also after each change of the original source model – the GLSP server generates a graphical model from the source model in order to define what is to be rendered on the client.

-The generation of the graphical model from the original model source is the responsibility of the `GModelFactory`.
+The generation of the graphical model from the original source model is the responsibility of the `GModelFactory`.
 Therefore, the `GModelFactory` obtains the source model from the model state and generates a new graphical model from it.
 Implementations of the `GModelFactory` are by nature very specific to the source model and the diagram type.
 Thus, in almost every GLSP editor project, a custom `GModelFactory` implementation is provided.

-The only exception are GLSP editors that directly operate on GModels; that is, the GModel is persisted and loaded directly by the model source loader.
+The only exception are GLSP editors that directly operate on GModels; that is, the GModel is persisted and loaded directly by the registered implementation of the source model storage.
-In such cases, no transformation from the model source and the GModel needs to be provided as the model source already is the GModel.
+In such cases, no transformation from the source model to the GModel needs to be provided as the source model already is the GModel.
-Thus, the so-called NullImpl of the `GModelFactory` can be used.
+Thus, the so-called `NullImpl` of the `GModelFactory` can be used.
 An example for such a use case is provided in the GLSP Workflow example.

 For all other use cases, an implementation of the `GModelFactory` needs to be provided and registered in the server DI module as follows.